anastassia-b/machine-learning/lecture-notes.md

 Forget about internal representation.
 Let's talk image synthesis.
 Generator is trying to generate fake images and the Discriminator is trying to detect fake images.

-We will train the discriminator with the output of the generator.
-You can train these together.
+_We will train the discriminator with the output of the generator.
+You can train these together._

 If your text was "old man crossing the street"... to just use L2 to test generator would be problematic, since a thousand different ways to represent this text in a photo.
 The L2 loss doesn't respect the idea that two images could be totally different but be about the same thing.
 Ears are visually salient to us, but L2 loss tend to blur out the ears.

-In a sense the discriminator is learning a loss function for the generator.
+_In a sense the discriminator is learning a loss function for the generator._

 Where are we going to get a better distance metric from?
 What do we think are semantically meaningful, to inject our knowledge?
 This has flipped it around.
 Actually, I'll just pose a simple adversarial function between these two things.
 Theres no loss function at all.
 Theres only cross entropy, and you'll figure out the loss function yourself.
 The generator will try its best with the loss function you learn.

 GANs favor answers which are really sharp.
 As opposed to L2 loss.
 I have to give a sharp answer.
 It's more all or nothing.
 It's good for super resolution.
 You can also use GANs as a feature extractor.
 The advantage is not that the features are used to reconstruct a blurry image, but that there are more semantic meanings to the representation than an autoencoder.
 It has a sharper distinction, different criteria for representation.
-On the other hand, it could lose a lot of information if its mistakes that the generator makes...
+On the other hand, it could lose a lot of information depending on the mistakes of the generator...